yomologic/react-ui/COMPONENT-DEVELOPMENT-GUIDE.md

 - Keep functions small and focused
 - Follow existing patterns in the codebase
 - Add comments for complex logic

+### 8. Interactive Controls

+- Use RadioGroup for mutually exclusive options (variant, size, etc.)
+- Use Checkbox for boolean toggles
+- Group related controls with headings and spacing
+- For nested options, show/hide based on parent checkbox state
+- Keep control state in sync with live preview
+- Update code generation when controls change

 ---